Tribute to Dr. Sumrall

 Lester Sumrall and Louise Layman were married on September 30, 1944.
 Taking the "unconventional" route to honeymooning, the newlyweds began a fifty-thousand-mile missionary tour and life together that spanned over forty-nine years.
 Throughout the course of their marriage they ministered and lived in various foreign locales and, as Lester Sumrall so often and proudly stated, "never had a quarrel."
 God, rewarding Lester's faithfulness, blessed he and Louise with three industrious sons (Frank, Stephen, and Peter) and eleven grandchildren, all of whom have witnessed the goodness that one man's life can bring.

-Lester Sumrall, with the help and support of his family and many friends, founded Family Broadcasting Corporation in 1957: A ministry which has subsequently given birth to well over one hundred books and study guides, eleven television stations, a satellite ministry, three FM radio stations, five shortwave stations reaching over ninety percent of the world's population, and a quarterly magazine.
+Lester Sumrall, with the help and support of his family and many friends, founded the LeSEA (Lester Sumrall Evangelistic Association) in 1957: A ministry which has subsequently given birth to well over one hundred books and study guides, eleven television stations, a satellite ministry, three FM radio stations, five shortwave stations reaching over ninety percent of the world's population, and a quarterly magazine.
+In 2018, LeSEA Broadcasting changed its name to Family Broadcasting Corporation (FBC).
 Perhaps the crowning glory of Lester Sumrall's work is his ongoing ministry to feed desperately poor families within the Body of Christ.
-Established in 1987, Family Broadcasting Corporation Global Feed the Hungry® has given millions of dollars to countless believers around the globe.
+Established in 1987, LeSEA Global Feed the Hungry® has given millions of dollars to countless believers around the globe.
 And again, as Lester Sumrall so often said,

 "This is just the beginning.
 There are greater blessings ahead!"